 b.
 Colors locked to elements

-When you choose to visualise an analysis, you have the option of changing the default color Learn more. of any given plotted item in a graph to suit your preferences, or can keep the default colors assigned by Harmoni.
+When you choose to visualize an analysis, you have the option of changing the default color Learn more. of any given plotted item in a graph to suit your preferences, or can keep the default colors assigned by Harmoni.

 When you rank Learn more. your analysis the original allocated colors are retained in the charts.
 At the same time, the legend is reordered to reflect the ranking.